 Nostalgia

-It is amazing to witness the evolution and progress of the electronics industry for the last 50 years.
-While present day products are smart and feature-rich, to me the “old and clumsy” products are golden memories.
-Welcome to my personal journey through 50+ years of radio design.
-In this ongoing series I revisit circuits I actually built from the early 1970s onward — from simple germanium transistor sets to early IC and PLL designs.
-Each part includes schematic, build notes, historical context, and performance observations so you can recreate (or improve) them at home.
-I will also include study notes and circuit descriptions of popular commercial products.
+Welcome to my personal journey through five decades of radio design.
+In this ongoing series, I revisit circuits I actually built from the early 1970s onward — from simple germanium transistor sets to early IC and PLL designs.
+Each part includes historical context, detailed schematics, construction notes, alignment procedures, and real-world performance observations so you can recreate (or improve) them at home.
+I will also analyze popular commercial products along the way.

 Evolution of Radio Receivers – Part 1: The 2-Transistor Reflex TRF Receiver